-At San Diego Magazine we strive to be the definitive guide to our region, in all its diversity, drama, and deliciousness.
-And to that note, 2024 was a big year for our reporting.
+At San Diego Magazine, we strive to be the definitive guide to our region, in all its diversity, drama, and deliciousness.
+To that note, 2024 was a big year for our reporting.
 We covered this region with sensitivity, flair, and a love of all things SD.
-We explored big issues, famous houses, great food, and introduced our readers to some of their most interesting neighbors.
+We explored big issues, famous houses, and great food and introduced our readers to some of their most interesting neighbors.
 We went inside classic restaurants, a very special Tijuana orphanage, and famous nuclear boobs—and we did it all with some of the best writing you’ll find in the state.
 Below are 25 of our favorite stories from a very big year.

 SD Love Stories